GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/stdlib/detail/ast.rst

 .. |function-ast-find_variable| replace:: Finds variable in the `Module`.

+.. |function-ast-find_matching_variable| replace:: Finds global or shared variable in the given function, according to visibility and privacy rules.

 .. |function-ast-add_structure| replace:: Adds structure to a `Module`.
 Will return false on duplicates.

 .. |function-ast-clone_structure| replace:: Returns clone of the `Structure`.